-&lt;sup>2 Easterly and Reshef (2016) document other sources of export success in Africa, such as moving up the quality ladder, trade liberalization, foreign ownership, ethnic networks, and personal foreign experience of the exporting entrepreneur, as well as idiosyncratic factors like entrepreneurial persistence, luck, and cost shocks.
+1 Siscart and Noguer (2005) corroborate the findings of Frankel and Romer (1999) with improved methodology and data.
+2 Easterly and Reshef (2016) document other sources of export success in Africa, such as moving up the quality ladder, trade liberalization, foreign ownership, ethnic networks, and personal foreign experience of the exporting entrepreneur, as well as idiosyncratic factors like entrepreneurial persistence, luck, and cost shocks.
 Some of the successes occur in areas that usually fail.
-See also Artopoulos et al. (2010) for examples from Argentina.
+See also Artopolus, Friel and Hallak (2010) for examples from Argentina.